-For more information on what permissions you need for any of these accounts, see Required accounts and permissions.
+For more information on what permissions you need for any of these accounts, see Required accounts and permissions(see page 45).

-View Configuration Settings
+12.4 View Configuration Settings

 IDERA SQL Inventory Manager provides you a view of the configuration settings for the SQL Server instances that you choose to monitor.
 The configuration settings window shows you the global configuration settings for the selected SQL Server instance.